SilMon/NucDetect/README.md

-# *NucDetect* - A python package for Detection and Quantification DNA Doublestrand Breaks
+# *NucDetect* - A python package for Detection and Quantification of DNA Doublestrand Breaks

-Python interface to detect and quantify intranuclear proteins.
+NucDetect is a Python package to detect and quantify intranuclear DNA repair protein foci.
 Currently WIP.

 Requirements
 ============